tiagotunes/myfm_app_deleted/README.md

     CREATE TABLE Users(
         id INTEGER PRIMARY KEY,
         name TEXT NOT NULL,
-        country TEXT NOT NULL,
-        birthdate TEXT NOT NULL,
+        country TEXT NOT NULL, countryFlag TEXT NOT NULL, birthdate TEXT NOT NULL,
         imgPath TEXT DEFAULT null,
     );

 ### Teams
 To create a team, you need to fill some attributtes.
-The first 3 are required and the rest are optional.
+The first 3 (name, country and year) are required and the rest are optional.

     CREATE TABLE Teams(
         id INTEGER PRIMARY KEY,
         name TEXT NOT NULL,
-        country TEXT NOT NULL,
-        year TEXT NOT NULL,
+        country TEXT NOT NULL, countryFlag TEXT NOT NULL, year TEXT NOT NULL,
         league TEXT,
         stadium TEXT,